 And, to all you non-retailers, know that Small Business Saturday is for you, too.
 The holidays are a hot time for healthcare, home services, and more, so don’t miss out on the action!

 So, back to mobile marketing.
 How can all these local businesses use it as part of the Shop Small movement?
-Here are some ways you can use mobile marketing to give your business a boost this Small Business Saturday.
+Here are some mobile marketing tips to give your business a boost this Small Business Saturday.

 Geofence Small Business Saturday Shoppers